SergeoLacruz/inventree-supplier-panel/README.md

 your suppliers.
 If this is not set the panel will not be displayed and a error is raised.

 ### Mouser API key
 Place here your Mouser key for manipulating shopping carts.
+You find it in your Mouser account.

 ### Digikey ID and Digikey Secret
-This is the client ID and the client secret that has been generated in the Digkey API admin WEB portal
+This is the client ID and the client secret that has been generated in the Digkey API admin WEB portal.
+Copy it from there to the InvenTree settings.

 ### Digikey token and Digikey refrech token
 These fields are filled automatically.
 The Digikey API requires two tokens with different life times.